|

 The elleth turned in surprisein the midst of changing her

-In her presence Haldir felt dizzy; he leant against the door.
+In her presence Haldir felt dizzy.
+He leaned against the door;

 Haldir reached out to her.

-It was short and urgent and very noisy, but his cries
+It was short and urgent and very noisy, his cries accompanied

-were muffled by the sound of their bodies pounding against the
+by the sound of their bodies pounding against the door.

+gone?
 The elleth had finished singing.
-Perhaps he is questioning her
+Perhaps he is questioning

 There was a small door beside the stage.
 Faramir approached it,